The Eureka Mignon Specialita is one of the most successful espresso grinders to emerge in the last couple of years.

 One of the hottest topics in espresso recently has been single dosing and “zero” retention grinders.

 Historically, almost all of the espresso had huge hoppers.
-However, this idea of adding a bunch of beans to the hopper is kind of dated here in 2020.
+However, adding a bunch of beans to the hopper is kind of dated here in 2020.

-If you have a whole bag of beans stuck in the hopper, they are gonna get exposed to air and light.
+If you have a whole bag of beans stuck in the hopper, they will get exposed to air and light.
 So they are going to go stale a lot faster.

 Of course, there can be situations where you have some visitors, and you want to be able to pull a lot of shots back to back, but that’s probably not the common scenario for most people.